ibm-cloud-docs/netezza/data_lakehouse/hms_npskeywords.md

 For example:

 `default` is a {{site.data.keyword.netezza_short}} keyword and it is a schema name in HMS.
-To use it in **SET SCHEMA** command you must:
+To use it in **SET SCHEMA** command:

 - Reference the schema name in double quotes by using the system case, usually written in uppercase.

 ```sql
 SET SCHEMA "DEFAULT"
 ```
 {: codeblock}

-- Alternatively, reference in quotes with carets to convert to system case.
+- Alternatively, reference the schema name in quotes with carets to convert to system case.

 ```sql
 SET SCHEMA "^default^";